dubersfeld/bactrian/README.md

-I present here a microservice-oriented application that uses some basic Docker features including Docker Compose.
+I present here a microservice-oriented application that uses some basic Docker features including Docker Compose and also Spring Cloud Configuration.

 Here are the prerequisites for running the complete application: